sleepyOwl14/proximax-bc-docs/docs/built-in-features/aggregate-transaction.md

 Once the related aggregate bonded transaction is confirmed, locked funds become available again in the account that signed the initial hash lock transaction.

-If the aggregate bonded transaction duration is reached without being signed by all cosignatories, the locked amount is collected by the block harvester at the height where the lock expires.
+If the aggregate bonded transaction duration is reached without being signed by all cosignatories, the locked amount is collected by the block validator at the height where the lock expires.

 **Version**: 0x01